francislewis/skatetracker/README.md

 skatetracker
 ============

-An Android app for skateboarders that lets them track progress by ticking off tricks they have learnt for a list.
+An Android app for skateboarders that lets them track progress by ticking off tricks they have learnt form a list.
 ============

 ##Aim